 There are both long-term and short-term benefits to making additional contributions to your super.
 Below are five key benefits you may like to consider:

-According to the government’s MoneySmart website, compound interest is the interest you earn on the money you initially deposited into an account AND the interest you’ve already earned (i.e. the interest on your interest).
-The power of compounding helps you save more money because the longer you save, the more interest you earn, assuming interest rates are positive.
+According to the government’s MoneySmart website, compound returns are the returns you earn on the money you initially deposited into an account AND the returns you’ve already earned (i.e. the returns on your return).
+The power of compounding helps you save more money, because the longer you invest, the more returns you earn, assuming return rates are positive.

-As an example (using the MoneySmart Compound Interest Calculator), someone with $15,000 in their account who deposits just $10 a week for the next 30 years could end up with over $100,000!*
+As an example (using the (using the MoneySmart Compound Interest Calculator), someone with $15,000 in their account who deposits $10 a week for the next 30 years could end up with over $100,000!*

-*The graph above is from the MoneySmart website and assumes an annual interest rate of 5.00%, compounded monthly.
-For detailed assumptions, visit the and enter the details shown above.
+*The graph above is from the MoneySmart website and assumes an annual return rate of 5.00%, compounded monthly.
+Example for illustration purposes only.
+For detailed assumptions, visit the MoneySmart website and enter the details shown above.

 2. Ability to claim tax deductions on after-tax contributions

-Claiming a deduction on after-tax contributions an option for people who are self-employed or others who cannot salary sacrifice via their employer.
+Claiming a deduction on after-tax contributions is an option for people who are self-employed, or for employees who cannot or choose not to salary sacrifice via their employer.
 Click here to read the steps you’ll need to take if you wish to do this.